EmreErolTR/DH-TurkishParliament/README.md

 # DH-TurkishParliament
-Digital Humanities Turkish Parliament
+THIS REPOSITORY WILL BE UPDATED ONCE THE RESEARCH IS FINISHED.
+ALL DATA WILL BE ACCESSIBLE IN THE FUTURE.